lucasvegi/Elixir-Refactorings/README.md

 * __Category:__ Erlang-Specific Refactorings.

 * __Motivation:__ This refactoring involves introducing or removing concurrent processes to achieve a more optimal mapping between parallel processes and parallel activities of the problem being solved.
+This can improve code readability or even eliminate bottlenecks, enabling greater scalability and better performance.

+* __Examples:__

-* __Examples:__ An example of using this refactoring can be seen in removing the code smell [Code organization by process][Code organization by process].
-Here, we have a code that previously used processes and message passing where a simpler function call would have sufficed.
+  1) An example of using this __*refactoring to remove concurrency*__ can be seen in eliminating the code smell [Code organization by process][Code organization by process].
+Here, we have a code that previously used processes, callbacks, and message passing where a simpler plain module and a function call would have enough.
 This refactoring allowed for the improvement of code quality without altering its behavior.

+  2) On the other hand, an example of using this __*refactoring to introduce concurrency*__ can be seen in the following code. `Todo.Database` is a `GenServer` process that is part of a concurrent system.
+As can be seen in the implementation of its `start/0` function, it is a singleton, meaning there is only one `Todo.Database` process in the entire system.
+Since this process is responsible for providing access to the system's database for all its N different clients, bottlenecks or other issues can naturally occur.
+Imagine a situation where the number of calls to the `store/2` function is very large, to the point where this single `Todo.Database` process cannot handle the previous `store/2` call before the subsequent calls arrive for the same function.
+This could cause an overload of the `Todo.Database` mailbox, resulting in excessive memory usage and ultimately an overflow of the BEAM OS process where this system is executed.

+      ```elixir
+      # Before refactoring:

+      defmodule Todo.Database do
+        use GenServer

+        ...

+        def start do
+          GenServer.start(__MODULE__, nil, name: __MODULE__) #<-- Singleton process!
+        end

+        def store(key, data) do
+          GenServer.cast(__MODULE__, {:store, key, data})
+        end

+        def handle_cast({:store, key, data}, state) do
+          key
+          |> file_name()
+          |> File.write!(:erlang.term_to_binary(data))

+          {:noreply, state}
+        end

+        ...

+      end
+      ```

+      To avoid this bottleneck in `Todo.Database`, we can refactor the callback function `handle_cast/2`, introducing concurrency by a new ``Task`` process that will be responsible for handling calls to the `store/2` function.

+      ```elixir
+      # After refactoring:

+      defmodule Todo.Database do
+        use GenServer
+        ...

+        def handle_cast({:store, key, data}, state) do
+          Task.start(fn ->     #<-- Concurrency Introduced!
+            key
+            |> file_name()
+            |> File.write!(:erlang.term_to_binary(data))
+          end)

+          {:noreply, state}
+        end

+        ...
+      end
+      ```

+      Although `Todo.Database` continues to be a singleton process, with this refactoring, each call to the `store/2` function will be handled by a different process introduced in `handle_cast/2`, allowing for greater scalability with multiple worker processes executing concurrently.

+      This example is based on an original code by Saša Jurić in available the book __"Elixir in Action, 2.ed"__.

 [▲ back to Index](#table-of-contents)
 ___